 The first know pair of African giant snails were brought to Kolkata by a British malacologist in the 1800s from Mauritius.
 (A malacologist is a scientist who studies animals like snails and oysters and even octopuses!)
 He presented this pair of snails to a friend to keep in his garden.
 Very soon, the snails had multiplied and were all over Kolkata!
 These large and unusual snails got carried as pets to other parts of the country and are now found in huge numbers, in places like Kerala and Assam.
 They are hungry creatures and chomp through crops like potatoes, spinach, bananas, and tomatoes, doing a lot of damage.

 The brown tree snake (Boiga irregularis)

-This snake is native to Australia and Papua New Guinea and was accidentally transported to Guam as a stowaway on ships some time in the late 1940s or early 1950s.
-On Guam there are no animals that eat the brown tree snake, but the snake has found lots of things that it can eat, like birds, rodents and reptiles.
+This snake is native to Australia and Papua New Guinea and was accidentally transported to Guam as a stowaway on ships sometime in the late 1940s or early 1950s.
+In Guam, there are no animals that eat the brown tree snake, but the snake has found lots of things that it can eat, like birds, rodents, and reptiles.
 So much so that some birds have even gone extinct on Guam, thanks to this invasive snake!